- Develop innovative concepts and tools to image Earth's structure and its resources.

-Australia’s future mineral, energy and water resources will come from greater depths in the onshore regions and from deep offshore plays.
+Australia’s future minerals, energy and water resources will come from greater depths in the onshore regions and from deep offshore plays.
 Our ability to find, define and exploit mineral resources is limited by a deep and complex regolith that covers about 80% of the Australian land mass.
-Undiscovered conventional oil and gas lies in deeper or more subtle traps, or is being sourced from unconventional sources onshore that require new geophysical methods to quantify.
-The science of Deep Earth Imaging will help us to more precisely image and understand the significance of subsurface rock properties, which in turn will unlock the resource potential of this vast and relatively under-explored continent.
+Undiscovered conventional oil and gas lies in deeper or more subtle traps, or else is sourced from unconventional sources onshore that require new geophysical methods to quantify.
+The science of Deep Earth Imaging will help us more precisely image and understand the significance of subsurface rock properties, which in turn will unlock the resource potential of this vast and relatively under-explored continent.

 Your duties will include